reergymerej/json-schema/README.md

 <a name="value-definition"></a>
 ### Value Definitions

 Value definitions are objects that describe the values of fields (name/value pairs) in the JSON.
-Value defnitions may be nested or appear in possible values for arrays.
+Value defnitions may be nested or appear in the list of possible values for arrays.

 *Optional Properties*